convox/docs/docs/console/rbac.md

 To make role assignment easier, Convox provides a set of **pre-created roles**.
 These roles come with pre-configured permissions and are managed by Convox to cover common use cases and best practices for platform access.
 The managed roles apply to both the Console and CLI, ensuring consistent permissions across interfaces.
 These roles are cumulative, with each level adding more permissions than the last.

-### Administrator
+### DeveloperV2

-The **Administrator** role provides full access across all resources and permissions within the platform.
+The **DeveloperV2** role is focused on application development and deployment.
+This role grants control over applications while providing read-only visibility into certain organizational resources.

-An Administrator can:
+A DeveloperV2 can:
-- **Write All Resources**: Full control over all platform resources, including:
+- **Write Applications**: Full control over application deployment and management.
-  - Billing
+- **Read Dashboard**: View-only access to the organization dashboard.
-  - Users
+- **Read Jobs**: View-only access to job statuses and logs.
-  - Audit Logs
+- **Read Racks**: View-only access to rack details.

 ### OperatorV2